-You can use the NHS Choices Self-Help Guide to get advice on many conditions, including how you can treat them at home and when to seek further help.
+You can use the NHS Website Self-Help Guide to get advice on many conditions, including how you can treat them at home and when to seek further help.

 Pharmacists are qualified to offer advice on many common ailments.
 Search for your local pharmacy using your postcode on the NHS website: Service search.